kossiitkgp/docs/community/socials.md

     - The post content must be shortened to include only the most essential information.
     - Try to include the most relevant information in the main tweet.
     - A poster, if present, must only be added to the main tweet of the thread.
+- Whatsapp guidelines:
+    - The image has to have a 1:1 ratio to be properly displayed in messages without clicking.
+    - [This](https://pinetools.com/blurred-frame-images-generator) tool may be used to add blurred borders to the image to make it 1:1.
+    - The Whatsapp channel may be used for sharing posts regarding KOSS events as well as important open-source community news (eg: GSoC announcements) or interesting articles to keep the community engaged.
+Do not share too many posts as it leads to spam.

 ### Resharing/Reposting Guidelines
 - Posts from organizations such as MetaKGP that align with the views of KOSS or relevant posts from other KOSS members can be reshared/reposted from KOSS social media accounts.